oscklm/mini-hackernews/README.md

 ### Folder structure

 I decided to go with a screens based folder structure, to get around the awkward file based router naming which interferes with how i move in my ide - and yes even though the project is rather simple, it's what i prefer and it lets me move fast.

+### Confusion around Author details view

+I'm assuming that the title of this feature was mispelled, judging from the requirements this seems like it was meant to be a story detail view.
+So i've gone that route